Teradyne (NASDAQ:TER) Releases FY 2021 Earnings Guidance

+Teradyne (NASDAQ:TER) last issued its quarterly earnings results on Tuesday, October 26th.
+The company reported $1.59 EPS for the quarter, beating the consensus estimate of $1.43 by $0.16.
+The company had revenue of $950.50 million for the quarter, compared to the consensus estimate of $932.86 million.
+Teradyne had a net margin of 27.59% and a return on equity of 42.06%.
+The firm’s revenue was up 16.0% compared to the same quarter last year.
+During the same period in the prior year, the firm posted $1.18 EPS.
+As a group, sell-side analysts forecast that Teradyne will post 5.89 EPS for the current fiscal year.

-Several equities analysts have recently issued reports on TER shares.
-UBS Group raised shares of Teradyne from a sell rating to a buy rating and lifted their price objective for the stock from $100.00 to $140.00 in a research note on Thursday.
-Morgan Stanley lifted their price objective on shares of Teradyne from $148.00 to $150.00 and gave the stock an overweight rating in a research note on Thursday.
-Susquehanna Bancshares raised shares of Teradyne from a neutral rating to a positive rating and lifted their price objective for the stock from $148.00 to $165.00 in a research note on Thursday, July 29th.
-Cowen upgraded shares of Teradyne from a market perform rating to an outperform rating and raised their target price for the stock from $135.00 to $150.00 in a report on Thursday.
-Finally, Susquehanna upgraded shares of Teradyne from a neutral rating to a positive rating and raised their target price for the stock from $148.00 to $165.00 in a report on Thursday, July 29th.
-Two investment analysts have rated the stock with a hold rating and fourteen have issued a buy rating to the stock.
-According to MarketBeat, the company currently has an average rating of Buy and an average target price of $153.33.
+TER has been the subject of several research reports.
+Craig Hallum raised shares of Teradyne from a hold rating to a buy rating in a research report on Thursday, October 28th.
+Morgan Stanley increased their price objective on shares of Teradyne from $148.00 to $150.00 and gave the stock an overweight rating in a research note on Thursday, October 28th.
+Piper Sandler increased their price objective on shares of Teradyne from $137.00 to $141.00 and gave the stock an overweight rating in a research note on Wednesday, October 27th.
+Susquehanna upgraded shares of Teradyne from a neutral rating to a positive rating and increased their price objective for the stock from $148.00 to $165.00 in a research note on Thursday, July 29th.
+Finally, Zacks Investment Research lowered shares of Teradyne from a buy rating to a hold rating and set a $144.00 price objective on the stock. in a research note on Friday, October 29th.
+Two investment analysts have rated the stock with a hold rating and fourteen have given a buy rating to the company.
+According to MarketBeat, Teradyne has an average rating of Buy and a consensus price target of $153.33.

 About Teradyne